 Google Compute Engine offers a configurable and flexible Virtual Private Cloud (VPC) networking system that enables you to permit connections between the outside world and your instances.
 You can manage your VPC network by configuring the network, firewall, and VM instance settings.

-Your Cloud Platform Console project can contain multiple VPC networks.
+Your GCP Console project can contain multiple VPC networks.
 Each VPC network contains subnets, each with a defined IP range, and each capable of holding multiple instances and other resources.
 Instances and other resources draw their internal IP addresses from their subnet, making subnets the logical isolation partitions for the VPC network.

 Every project is provided with a